1986 United States bombing of Libya: Other events

 The Government of Libya said that the United States had fallen prey to arrogance and madness of power and wanted to become the world's policeman.
 It charged that any party that did not agree to become an American vassal was an outlaw, a terrorist, and a devil.

 Gaddafi quashed an internal revolt, the organization of which he blamed on the United States, although Gaddafi appeared to have left the public sphere for a time in 1986 and 1987.

 The Libyan Post dedicated several postage stamps issues to the event, from 1986 until 2001.
 The first issue was released in 1986, 13 July (ref.
 Scott catalogue n.1311 – Michel catalogue n.1699).
 The last issue was released in 2001, 15 April (ref.
 Scott catalogue n.1653 – Michel catalogue n.2748–2763).

 Libyan retaliation

 Immediate

-Libya responded by firing 2 or 3 Scud missiles at a United States Coast Guard station on the Italian island of Lampedusa which passed over the island and landed in the sea.
+Libya responded by firing two Scud missiles at a United States Coast Guard station on the Italian island of Lampedusa which fell short of the island and landed in the sea.